Applications for the 2022 5-year MOC process

 - A letter of reference from a responsible member on staff.
 This individual can use this Reference Template Form (Click Here ) or he/she can write a letter on their own institutional letterhead provided there is a signature (PDF format);

 - The name and a brief description of a Practice Quality Improvement (PQI) project performed in the last two years (March 1, 2020 through the date of the application);

 - The name of a Patient Safety Course taken in the last two year (March 1, 2020 through the date of the application); and

-- Submit 150 AMA Category 1 CME hours since January 1, 2015, half (75 hours) of which need to be in the broad category of thoracic surgery
+- Submit 150 AMA Category 1 CME hours since January 1, 2018, half (75 hours) of which need to be in the broad category of thoracic surgery

 Diplomates who are Clinically-Inactive (not seeing thoracic surgery patients) can go through the 5-year Milestone.
 Clinically-Inactive Diplomates will need to submit the following information and/or documents with their application:

 - Submit copies of all medical licenses (PDF format).
 You will need to upload a .pdf copy for each medical license listed on the MOC application;

 - Complete the Practice Profile.
 Provide the percentage of time spent in non-surgical and surgical activities listed in the 5-Year MOC application;